 This is a sponsored post written by me on behalf of Visit Panama City Beach.
 All opinions are 100% mine.

-Get off the lounge chair and onto your feet (or a bike, paddle board or kayak) and explore adventure activities in Panama City Beach Florida.
+Get off the lounge chair and onto your feet (or a bike, paddle board or kayak) and explore these adventure activities in Panama City Beach Florida.

 Panama City Beach is known for its turquoise waters, white sand beaches and great summer weather.
 You could be forgiven for going there and simply anchoring a lounge chair with a cold bevvy in one hand and a great beach read in the other.
 But do that and you’ll miss out on the opportunity to explore the area’s nature preserves, trails and creeks.